About the creed

 was crucified, dead, and buried;

-He ascended into heaven, and sitteth at the right hand of God the Father Almighty;
+and sits at the right hand of God the Father Almighty;

-“He descended into hell” — We understand this phrase to mean two things.
+“He descended into hell” — See Heidelberg Catechism, Q&A 44; Canons of Dort, 2.4.
+We understand this phrase to mean two things.
 First, that after suffering on the cross, Jesus’ body lay three days in the grave while his spirit was in the abode of the righteous dead (Greek, hades).
 Secondly, the words “descended into hell” remind us that God the Son came down from glory to suffer among us.
 All his earthly life, but especially on the cross, our Savior experienced the anguish and torment due to sinners.
-For more information, our pastor Rev. Hyde has written a short book on this clause of the Apostles’ Creed: In Defense of the Descent.
+For more information, see Daniel R. Hyde's short book on this clause of the Apostles’ Creed, In Defense of the Descent.

+“Catholic” means universal; that is, there is one church across all times, places, and peoples (Belgic Confession, art.
+27; Heidelberg Catechism, Q&A 54).
 The term “catholic” was in use by Christians long before anything like modern Roman Catholicism existed.
-The word simply means “universal” and implies that certain core beliefs have been shared by all Christians throughout history.
 Though there are many denominations, yet Christ has one Church composed of true believers who affirm these essential beliefs.
-You may pick up a free copy of Our Faith at the church, which includes all of our confessional documents.